-Spend an afternoon immersed in Colorado Springs history.
-Head over to the McAllister House Museum in downtown Colorado Springs and learn about some of the first residents of Colorado Springs, the Fountain Colony.
-Next, discover how Colorado Springs residents traveled around the city before automobiles.
+Discover how Colorado Springs residents traveled around the city before automobiles.
 The Pikes Peak Historical Railway Foundation educates visitors about the electric trolleys that operated in Colorado Springs and Manitou Springs.

 For all motorcycle and car mechanic enthusiasts, the Rocky Mountain Motorcycle Museum is the perfect place to visit.
 This free museum features an international collection of more than 50 motorcycles that date back to the early 1900s.
 This museum not only focuses on the mechanical works of art we call motorcycles but also on the people that have been such a huge part of motorcycle history.